dmaust/DataScience-ML-Project/writeup.md

-Prediction of Human Activity using Accelerometer Data
+Prediction of Weight Lifting Style using Accelerometer Data
 ========================================================

 # Data preparation